|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-During the surprise attack on Pearl Harbor attack, a civilian Interstate Cadet piloted by Cornelia Fort with a student pilot were practicing landings, and attacked by Zeros.
-She took control of the plane and successfully landed at John Rodgers despite being fired on.
+On December 7, 1941 during the Japanese surprise attack on Pearl Harbor and Oahu, a civilian Interstate Cadet piloted by Cornelia Fort with a student pilot were practicing landings and were fired on by attacking A6M2 Zeros.
+Fort took control of the plane and landed safely at John Rodgers Field.

-Nine A6M2 Zero fighters from Akagi, led by Lt.
-Commander Shigeru Itaya then strafed the airfield.
-They hit a loaded Hawaiian Airlines DC-3, causing it to burn, but none aboard were hit.
-Afterwards, the Zeros broke off their attack to chase transports (actually B-17s) about to land at Hickam Field.
+During the attack, nine A6M2 Zero led by Lt.
+Commander Shigeru Itaya from the Akagi strafed Honolulu Airfield.
+They hit a loaded Hawaiian Airlines DC-3 causing it to burn, but none aboard were hurt.
+Afterwards, the Zeros broke off their attack to chase B-17 Flying Fortresses attempting to land at nearby Hickam Field.

 American units based at Honolulu

 United States Navy (USN)